 - 1. From the issuer's perspective, the main function of corporate bonds is to

 - A. achieve diversification.

 - B. pay dividends.

 - C. raise capital.

 - D. reduce risk.

 - 2. Credit unions are normally owned by

 - A. bancassurer parent companies.

 - B. the bondholders.

 - C. the members.

 - D. retail bank parent companies.

 - 3. Where bancassurance exists on a pure distributor basis, as a corporate agent, who normally sells the product to the customer?

 - A. The bank.

 - B. The independent company appointed by the bank.

 - C. The independent company appointed by the insurer.

 - D. The insurer's salaried agents.

+- 4. One of the key disadvantages of sickness and accident insurance compared to income protection insurance is that the

+- A. level of cover increases at a much slower rate.

+- B. lump-sum payments are much smaller.

+- C. maximum duration for income payments is much shorter.

+- D. maximum permitted entry age is much lower.

-- 4. A single man with no dependants is still likely to have life assurance needs in order to
+- 5. A single man with no dependants is still likely to have life assurance needs in order to

 - A. assist with increasing medical fees.

 - B. bridge a retirement income shortfall.

 - C. cover the cost of funeral expenses.

 - D. maximise the return on his savings.

-- 5. What type of protection need is likely to be far greater for a 68-year-old than for a 28-year-old?
+- 6. What type of protection need is likely to be far greater for a 68-year-old than for a 28-year-old?

 - A. Income protection cover.

 - B. Loan cover.

 - C. Long-term care cover.

 - D. Personal accident cover.

-- 6. Each year that the life assured continues to survive during the term of a family income benefit policy, the total potential benefit payment normally
+- 7. Each year that the life assured continues to survive during the term of a family income benefit policy, the total potential benefit payment normally

 - A. goes down.

 - B. goes up.

 - C. goes down or up depending on investment performance.

 - D. stays at exactly the same amount.

-- 7. What type of insurance is most likely to be offered on a budget, standard or comprehensive basis?
+- 8. What type of insurance is most likely to be offered on a budget, standard or comprehensive basis?

 - A. Critical illness insurance.

 - B. Income protection insurance.

 - C. Long-term care insurance.

 - D. Private medical insurance.

-- 8. A policyholder with a flexible whole life policy normally benefits from life cover which is the greater of the guaranteed sum assured and the
+- 9. A policyholder with a flexible whole life policy normally benefits from life cover which is the greater of the guaranteed sum assured and the

 - A. current paid-up value.

 - B. encashment value of accrued units.

 - C. target sum assured.

 - D. total sum of premiums paid to date.

-- 9. A customer with a level term assurance policy can normally be reassured that the
+- 10. A customer with a level term assurance policy can normally be reassured that the

 - A. policy can be converted to a whole life plan at the end of the term.

 - B. policy can be encashed for a surrender value at any time.

 - C. premiums will remain unchanged.

 - D. sum insured will remain adequate.

-- 10. What type of insurance policy can pay out benefits at the end of a 26-week deferred period?
+- 11. What type of insurance policy can pay out benefits at the end of a 26-week deferred period?

 - A. Income protection.

 - B. Long-term care.

 - C. Medical expenses.

 - D. Sickness and accident.

-- 11. One of the key disadvantages of sickness and accident insurance compared to income protection insurance is that the

-- A. level of cover increases at a much slower rate.

-- B. lump-sum payments are much smaller.

-- C. maximum duration for income payments is much shorter.

-- D. maximum permitted entry age is much lower.

 - 12. The income benefit under a personal accident insurance policy is normally payable if the policyholder's disability

 - A. is deemed genetic.

 - B. is diagnosed as permanent.

 - C. prevents him from working.

 - D. was caused by a work-related accident.

-- 13. If income payments under a sickness and accident insurance policy result from temporary disablement, they will normally be paid for what maximum period?

-- A. Three to six months.

-- B. One or two years.

-- C. To age 60.

-- D. To age 65.